 - 3.1 The registration period for the programme shall normally be 24 months for full-time students and up to 36 months for part-time students. - 3.2 Enrolment for the programme shall be at any time in the academic year. - 3.3 Having satisfied the admission criteria for Master's degree by thesis, candidates shall submit a two-page statement of the intended research topic (Concept note) to the Departmental Higher Degrees, Research and Publications Committee, as appropriate.
 On the basis of his/her statement, the School shall assign supervisor(s) to the candidate, and the candidate's studentship commences thereafter. - 3.4 Master's by thesis students may be required to take compulsory courses that impart knowledge and skills on conduct of research and dissemination of findings. - 3.5 Candidates will undertake the programme under the guidance of their supervisors in accordance with standing Regulations and the General Guidelines and Procedures for Postgraduate Programmes at Ardhi University (2020). - 3.6 A candidate in a Master's by thesis programme shall be required to make at least three seminar presentations, one during the proposal writing stage and the other two during the research stage before examination.
 The Department must satisfy itself that the thesis is of the acceptable standards before it is sent to examiners. - 3.7 A Master's by thesis student shall be required to have his/her proposal approved by the Senate within a maximum period of six months.
 A student who fails to have his proposal approved shall be deemed to have absconded and shall be discontinued from studies. - 3.8 Theses shall be graded as described in the General Guidelines and Procedures for Postgraduate Programmes at Ardhi University (2020). - 3.9 Master's students by thesis shall be required to produce two manuscripts with at least one accepted for publication in journals recognized by ARU prior to examination.
-The publication must emanate from his/her master's research work. - 3.10 At least two examiners who did not supervise the student and one examiner external to the University shall examine the master's thesis. - 3.11 The final examination shall include a viva voce session composed of a panel of at least five examiners including one external to the University or their representatives. - 3.12 All theses/dissertations shall be subjected to plagiarism check using a software which ARU has use license: - a) The guidelines on the allowed overlap shall not exceed 25%; - b) If the overlap exceeds 25% the student will be discontinued from studies. - 3.13 At least one independent internal examiner and one external examiner to the University shall examine the thesis. - 3.14 The final examination shall include an oral presentation to a panel of at least three examiners including an external examiner or his/her representative. - 3.15 If a Thesis that is not accepted but may be resubmitted subject to fulfilment of additional requirements by the examiner(s) shall be resubmitted within six (6) months since Senate approval of the results.
+The publication must emanate from his/her master's research work.

-- 3.16 A candidate failing in the re-submission may be allowed another re-submission of the thesis at the discretion of the Senate, and Senate shall prescribe the time for such resubmission. - 3.17 For a candidate to qualify for an award of a Master's by research and thesis degree he/she shall accumulate a minimum of 240 credits.
-Distribution of credits shall be as prescribed by School/Institute regulations. - 3.18 ARU credit transfer guidelines shall apply to students intending to transfer their credits.
+- 3.10 The final examination shall include a viva voce session composed of a panel of at least five examiners including one external to the University or their representatives. - 3.11 All theses/dissertations shall be subjected to plagiarism check using a software which ARU has use license: - a) The guidelines on the allowed overlap shall not exceed 25%; - b) If the overlap exceeds 25% the student will be discontinued from studies. - 3.12 At least one independent internal examiner and one external examiner to the University shall examine the thesis. - 3.13 The final examination shall include an oral presentation to a panel of at least three examiners including an external examiner or his/her representative. - 3.14 If a Thesis that is not accepted but may be resubmitted subject to fulfilment of additional requirements by the examiner(s) shall be resubmitted within six (6) months since Senate approval of the results. - 3.15 A candidate failing in the re-submission may be allowed another re-submission of the thesis at the discretion of the Senate, and Senate shall prescribe the time for such re-submission. - 3.16 For a candidate to qualify for an award of a Master's by research and thesis degree he/she shall accumulate a minimum of 240 credits.
+Distribution of credits shall be as prescribed by School/ Institute regulations. - 3.17 ARU credit transfer guidelines shall apply to students intending to transfer their credits.